 "So what made you return?"

-"To win," Ash simply replied while Pikachu fist pumped with a prideful look on its face.
+"To win the Sinnoh League.
+I've heard that it was coming up," Ash simply replied while Pikachu fist pumped with a prideful look on its face.
 "But I came here specifically to drop off some Pokemon."

 "Certainly, since carrying more than six pokemon is against the rules," Oak stretched the last word, knowing that Ash had all of his Pokemon with him.
 The raven-haired boy merely rolled his eyes while he handed over all of his Pokeballs to the surprised old man.
 He then placed them on a transmitter which would teleport them to storage.

 "Why Ash, all these Pokemon are all the ones you have registered so far!"
 The professor exclaimed incredulously.
-"Are you planning to take on the Sinnoh League with just Pikachu?"
+"Are you planning to take on the Sinnoh League with just Pikachu?
+Have you caught more Pokemon?"

 The teenager grinned widely in response to the old professor's question.

-"I've got five friends willing to help."
+"I've got five other friends willing to help."
 Ketchum suddenly stood up from his chair while Pikachu immediately jumped onto his shoulder.
-Both were still admiring the nostalgic lab, the place where he and Ash first met several years ago which brought back many moving memories.
+Both were still admiring the lab nostalgically, the place where he and Ash first met several years ago which brought back many moving memories.

 "Well Professor, I'll be seeing you at the League I hope."

-"You're going already?" asked the old man while raising an eyebrow.
+"You're going already?
+Why we have to catch up Ash, it's been six years." asked the old man while raising an eyebrow.
 The old Ash had never kept a tight schedule before.

-"Yeah time to get my buddies together for the League, it starting in a few days."
+"Sorry Professor, I would love to but I need to get my buddies together and ready for the League, since its starting in a few days."
 He picked up his bag, slung it over his shoulder and walked to the door with a raised hand.

 "Nice seeing you Professor."